 The global coronavirus pandemic has driven monumental changes for workplace policies, including flexibility.
 And as learning centres and schools shut down again to protect the health of our community, working parents continue to assume both full-time care in addition to their remote working arrangements.

-There is no doubt that this will present many challenges for families, particularly those with two working parents.
-So here are Grace Papers top tips for managing career and care, together, during this crisis:
+There is no doubt that this has presented many challenges for families, particularly those with two working parents.
+So, here are Grace Papers top tips for managing career and care, together, during this crisis:

 1. Challenge the gendered roles at home, especially regarding caring responsibilities, and know your collective rights and entitlements

 According to ABS, Australian women spend 2.5 times more time caring than men and 95% of primary parental leave is taken by women.
 For many heterosexual couples, economics was the decision criteria when negotiating their career and care set-ups.
 In Australia, men on average are three years older than their female partners when they have their first baby, translating to a domestic gender pay gap that informed their decision to adopt a breadwinner/carer model.
 This model is validated by community expectations – normalising a scenario where a female carer’s career comes second.

 For many families, this model has meant that the full time worker’s role takes precedence over the partner deemed to be the ‘primary carer.’

 Regardless of whether you’re working full-time or part-time, responsibility for care of children, elderly and others must be shared as parents and carers work remotely.

 And remember that regardless of whether you’re sick or you need to care for someone who is sick, both you and your partner have access to 10 days ‘carers’ leave, regardless whether you work full-time or part-time.

 2. Reimagine flexible work beyond ‘work from home’

 As gender equality experts, we run flexibility workshops for leaders on a weekly basis.
 One of the themes that consistently emerges from our clients is the default mindset that flexible work means ‘working from home.’